New York City skyline at night, Manhattan seen from above

 Williamsburg

-Best hotels in NYC 2026, your questions, answered
+Where to stay in NYC, your questions, answered

 Which neighborhood is best for a luxury hotel in NYC?